Table of Contents

 2. It’s a major cost centre.
 (CS)

 Fulfilment costs are part and parcel of running an ecommerce business – in fact, for many brands, order fulfilment is one of their biggest spending areas.
-Ecommerce brands should pay attention to their order fulfilment to make sure they aren’t accidentally overpaying for sub-par fulfilment – especially if they outsource fulfilment to a third party logistics provider, or 3PL.
+Ecommerce brands should pay attention to their fulfilment partner’s cost structure and billing to make sure they aren’t accidentally overpaying for sub-par fulfilment – especially if they outsource fulfilment to a third party logistics provider, or 3PL.

 For example, eco-friendly jewellerybrand Ocean & Co. agreed to pay a premium price for what they thought would be premium fulfilment – but shortly after partnering with their old 3PL, they found they were paying 50% more than they had been previously, and experienced a huge surge in fulfilment errors and countless complaints about orders being inaccurately fulfilled.